Discuss Internal Corner Sealing in the British & UK Tiling Forum area at TilersForums.com.

 CJ CERAMICS

-Internal corners should be as close as possible no more than a 2mm gap you will need to keep the gaps the same all the way up as it will show when the silicone is applied...i.e unstraight silicone. with the external corners i would use a profile edging strip ensuring that you create a level and square edge on one side so that your profile sits square. the other side can be built out to fit...but check how much this will be by the time you reach the top cuts.
+Internal corners should be as close as possible no more than a 2mm gap you will need to keep the gaps the same all the way up as it will show when the Silicon is applied...i.e unstraight Silicon. with the external corners i would use a profile edging strip ensuring that you create a level and square edge on one side so that your profile sits square. the other side can be built out to fit...but check how much this will be by the time you reach the top cuts.
 What adhesive are you planning to use?

-personally i would tile the walls first then lay the floor finishing the edges with grout colour matching silicone to create a good water barrier...others may do this the other way round. as too double sealing the bath yes it does mean that you fit the bath then seal down the gap between bath and wall...then tile leaving a 2mm gap above the bath and then seal the gap.......Remember to fill the bath with water before sealing.
+personally i would tile the walls first then lay the floor finishing the edges with grout colour matching Silicon to create a good water barrier...others may do this the other way round. as too double sealing the bath yes it does mean that you fit the bath then seal down the gap between bath and wall...then tile leaving a 2mm gap above the bath and then seal the gap.......Remember to fill the bath with water before sealing.

 hope this helps